edgepointlearning/edgepointlearning.com/collections/_posts/2021-04-07-elearning-localization.md

 Even as global communication expands, eLearning localization contracts.
 And, adapting your training for [new employee trainings](/blog/how-to-train-new-employees/) in other countries can be challenging.

-[EdgePoint](https://www.edgepointlearning.com/) can help with eLearning localization [consulting](/elearning-consulting-services/), [co-development](/co-development-services/), and [custom development](/custom-employee-training/) that helps you meet your team right where they are.
+[EdgePoint](https://www.edgepointlearning.com/) can help with eLearning [consulting](/elearning-consulting-services/), [co-development](/co-development-services/), and [custom development](/custom-employee-training/) that helps you meet your team right where they are.
 We work with global translators to get your course done right.

 **[Get in touch](/contact/) to see what we can do for you.**